 Sometimes the threading technician uses her/his mouth to hold the other end of the loop.

-Threading is one of the safest natural ways of getting rid of unwanted facial hair.
+Threading is one of the safest natural ways to eliminate unwanted facial hair.

-3) It lasts long.
+- Threading lasts a long time.
 Because of the complete removal of the hair follicles in threading, it takes longer for new growth to appear.
 Depending on your skin type or other factors, it usually takes 3 – 4 weeks before hair starts regrowing.

-4) It naturally exfoliates.
-Aside from effectively removing facial hair from its follicles, threading naturally exfoliates the skin that surrounds the hair strands through the rolling action of the twisted segment of the thread.
+- Aside from effectively removing facial hair from its follicles, threading naturally exfoliates the skin surrounding the hair strands through the rolling action of the twisted segment of the thread.
 The topmost layer of your skin is also cleared of dead cells and cleaned.

 Disadvantages of threading.

-1) It takes skill.
+- Threading takes skill.
 Threading is an age-old tradition that is learned through lots of training and experience.
 It isn’t straightforward to do threading on your own, in the privacy of your home.
-Unlike shaving and plucking, or even waxing.
-Although threading is a very efficient natural way of getting rid of unwanted facial hair, it isn’t that easy.
+Although threading is a very efficient natural way of removing unwanted facial hair, it isn’t that easy.
 It may look easy, but only because threading technicians are highly trained in the art.
-Don’t try threading, say, your eyebrows at home if you have no training.
-You might end up ruining them.
+Don’t try threading your eyebrows at home if you have no training.
+You might end up ruining them!

-Also, because threading requires the skilled hands of a trained technician to be done right, you’d have to spend more.
-This counteracts the inexpensive nature of threading, as only requiring a length of thread to be able to accomplish.
+- Threading requires the skilled hands of a trained technician to be done right, so you have to spend more.
+This counteracts the inexpensive nature of threading, as it only requires a length of thread to be able to accomplish.
 But if you think you have the patience and talent to learn to thread, you can go for it.
 But even then, it’s best to have a skilled technician or practitioner to guide you.

-2) It may cause pain and redness.
+- Threading may cause pain and redness.
 The experience of pain during threading depends on your tolerance for pain.
 You may experience slight or sharp nipping sensations as your facial hair is yanked from your skin, but that’s about all the pain you’ll experience.
 The level of intensity of the pain doesn’t increase.
 Some women say they experience more pain in threading than in waxing.
-Still, others say the opposite, i.e., that they experience less pain in threading than in waxing.
-So pain sensation sometimes depends on one’s threshold for pain and one’s experience in both waxing and threading.
+Still, others say the opposite.

-3) It can be used only in small areas.
+- Threading can be used only in small areas.
 This is one general disadvantage of threading.
-But since we are only talking about getting rid of facial hair, which is only a small area, this doesn’t apply so much.
 Threading is not such an efficient method if you want to get rid of unwanted hair on your legs or all over your body.
-It removes hair line-by-line, unlike waxing, which can remove unwanted hair by large areas at a time.
+It removes hair line-by-line, unlike waxing, which can remove unwanted hair from large areas at a time.

-4) It is slow.
+- Threading is slow.
 Threading is not recommended if you are in a hurry.
-Unless you are an expert, threading should be done carefully and with precision, which is hard to do if you are on the go, running late or under pressure.
+Unless you are an expert, threading should be done carefully and precisely, which is hard to do if you are on the go, running late, or under pressure.
 Threading is not time-efficient.
-Your threading technician needs to be sure that every line of hair growth has been passed, and no line has been overlooked.
+Your threading technician needs to be sure that every line of hair growth has been passed and that no line has been overlooked.
 This will also ensure that your hair regrowth will come out evenly.

-6) It causes ingrowth.
-Ingrowrth or ingrown hair often results in hair that is not completely pulled out.
-This will appear as a red pimple-like bump on the skin, where the hair grows sideways or curls inside.
+- It causes ingrowth.
+An ingrown hair often results in hair that is not completely pulled out.
+This will appear as red pimple-like bumps on the skin, where the hair grows sideways or curls inside.
 If done right, however, threading will not cause ingrowths.
 But, there is a certain length of hair that is necessary for hair not to break and be plucked out completely by threading, i.e., there is a certain waiting period before which it is not advisable to thread; otherwise, you run the risk of incomplete pulling which may result in ingrowth.

 Can threading get rid of facial hair?

-3) There are two major causes behind excessive and unwanted hair growth — hereditary and hormonal.
+- Two major causes behind excessive and unwanted hair growth are hereditary and hormonal.

-6) Threading is not only 100% natural, but it is also one of the safest methods to get rid of facial hair.
+- Threading is not only 100% natural but also one of the safest methods to get rid of facial hair.

-10) There is no permanent way to get rid of facial hair completely, but only to minimize its apparent visible growth.
+- There is no permanent way to remove facial hair completely, but only to minimize its apparent visible growth.